poroping/terraform-provider-fortios/docs/data-sources/router_ospf_neighbor.md

 layout: "fortios"
 page_title: "FortiOS: fortios_router_ospf_neighbor"
 description: |-
-  Get information on a fortios OSPF neighbor configuration are used when OSPF runs on non-broadcast media
+  Get information on a fortios OSPF neighbor configuration are used when OSPF runs on non-broadcast media.
 ---

 # Data Source: fortios_router_ospf_neighbor
-Use this data source to get information on a fortios OSPF neighbor configuration are used when OSPF runs on non-broadcast media
+Use this data source to get information on a fortios OSPF neighbor configuration are used when OSPF runs on non-broadcast media.

 ## Example Usage